pradoprojects/DataStructuresCourse/README.md

 <div>

-You can also check some videos recorded and posted in youtube
+You can also check some videos recorded and posted on youtube

   * _Introduction to Java Part 1_: https://youtu.be/fQuLR5xgzjs
   * _Introduction to Java Part 2_: https://youtu.be/pz5-Vhp0EoM